Klipper3d/klipper/docs/G-Codes.md

 set z_hop_height.

 #### GET_RETRACTION
-`GET_RETRACTION`: Queries the current parameters used by firmware retraction as well as firmware retraction status.
-RETRACT_LENGTH, RETRACT_SPEED, UNRETRACT_EXTRA_LENGTH, UNRETRACT_SPEED, Z_HOP_HEIGHT, Z_HOP_STYLE, RETRACTED
-(True, if retracted) and RAMP_MOVE (True, if upcoming move is raming up to Z-Hop height) are displayed on the terminal.
+`GET_RETRACTION`: Queries the current parameters used by THE firmware retraction module as well as the retract state.
+RETRACT_LENGTH, RETRACT_SPEED, UNRETRACT_EXTRA_LENGTH, UNRETRACT_SPEED, Z_HOP_HEIGHT, Z_HOP_STYLE, RETRACTED (True, if retracted) and RAMP_MOVE (True, if upcoming move is raming up to Z-Hop height) are displayed on the terminal.